bonitasoft/bonita-doc/md/multi-language-pages.md

 To put a multi-language page into production in an application, follow the same steps as for a single-language page: [upload the page to the Portal](resource-management.md) and then [add it to the application](applications.md).
 You can follow the steps for [building the application](getting-started-tutorial.md) from the getting started tutorial.

-After deployment, an application user will see the page in the language configured for their Bonita BPM web applications.
-A user can set this by selecting the language in the Bonita BPM Portal.
+After deployment, an application user will see the page in the language configured for their Bonita web applications.
+A user can set this by selecting the language in the Bonita Portal.
 If the selected language is not supported by the page localization.json file, the untranslated keys are displayed.

 ## Sharing translations